bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module5_lab.md

 A bit hard to read...
 Better with the `-S` option?

-vcf is a daunting format at first glance, but you can find some basic information about the format [here] (http://www.1000genomes.org/wiki/Analysis/vcf4.0) or [here] (http://bioinformatics.ca/workshop_wiki/images/f/ff/VcfInfoFields_2013.pdf).
+vcf is a daunting format at first glance, but you can find some basic information about the format [here](http://www.1000genomes.org/wiki/Analysis/vcf4.0) or [here](http://bioinformatics.ca/workshop_wiki/images/f/ff/VcfInfoFields_2013.pdf).

 ***How do you figure out what the genotype is for each variant?***